cardano-lightning/cardano-lightning/docs/design/l1-spec.md

 - We have information about both account's balances.
 - We have also information about possible liabilities from both sides.
 - Everyone's liability should be secured from its own account.
-- Given that in this step we should release non-closer's account taking into account the amount of cheques that are still pending which were raised by him.
+- Given that in this step we should release non-closer's account considering the amount of pending cheques raised by him.

 As with a close the tx size is linear in the number of cheques.
 Both partners must ensure they would be able to `close` or `resolve` all their cheques,